nhsconnect/ITK-FHIR-Digital-Medicines/pages/engage/engage_hettie_winters_imms.md

 ## Example Instance of Scenario ##

-{% include note.html content="These examples have not been clinically assured against Digital Medicines use cases.<br/>Examples are illustrative only." %}
+{% include note.html content="These examples have not been clinically assured against Digital Medicines use cases. <br/>Examples are illustrative only.
+They do not imply business requirements in terms of the ITK Wrapper population, or clinical requirements for SNOMED CT representations used in the Immunization.vaccinationProtocol.targetDisease element." %}

 ```
 <!--<xml>-->